 Thursday, September 19: I got to O'Hare in plenty of time.
 The ORD-BOS flight was delayed two hours because the incoming aircraft had mechanical trouble.
 It could not be cleared to fly until it was fixed.
 That flight touched down in Boston at the same time as the flight to London took off.

 Once at the hotel I called the Road Scholar travel assist company (apparently they handle such things for many tour operators) to inform them.
 Liz, who'd been following my tale on Facebook, called me.
 She lives in suburban Boston and we made plans for Friday afternoon.
-Before that, on Friday morning, I went ahead and texted the Road Scholar group leader in London.
+Before that, on Friday morning, I went ahead and texted the Road Scholar group leader, John, in London.
 He promptly called me (it was about 3 p.m.
 GMT).
 He said he'd arrange for transport to the hotel and that he'd meet me there.

+What a wonderful way to spend the afternoon.
 Liz picked me up at the hotel and took me to their house and served lunch.
 I met husband David and daughter Rachel (and Truffle the dog).
 It was a most-appreciated encounter of the Magpie kind.
 (Liz’s mom was our dear Celia.)
 AND she drove me to Logan!

 The Magpies made Rachel's quilt with fabric from Celia's stash.